 The tablet itself works only as a wireless screen for content rendered on the server side.
 E-Ink screens are slow when it comes to grey tones, that is why most of the interfaces are black and white or 1-bit to lower the response time.
 The design of the device had to be robust, watertight, ergonomic and universal for any type of use.
 Since it is a multi-purpose device, interfaces for restaurants, hotels, sailing boat controls and thermostats have been developed.

 For the major part of my life I was taking electronics apart, if only to satisfy my curiosity about how they work.
-But since 2010 I started building them, which has proven to be even more fun.
-I gained knowledge on connecting numerous sensors and actuators, making them talk to the computer, the web and to each other.
+But after a while it was time to start putting them back together and building completely new things.
+With this I gained knowledge on connecting numerous sensors and actuators, making them talk to the computer, the web and to each other.

 Steadicam - Is a proof of concept electronic steadicam built from a PS Move controller and servo motors.
 No matter how you move it, it always tries to point into the same direction.

 Wodwa is a fully equipped ecological kitchen, which can be completely hidden inside a wall.

 This concept addresses the shrinking living space, ecological issues in households and customization of the living experience.

 Walls no longer serve as support for buildings, they merely became room separators.
 This concept takes advantage of this and can hide inside a wall to save space and make room for more important things.